Best Practices in Test Automation for Agile And Continuous Delivery

 Prioritize and group Test Cases into Test Suites.
-An initial investment in planning and designing the test automation process would definitely pay off in the long run.
+An initial investment in planning and designing the test automation process would pay off in the long run.

-It is evident that introducing automation testing into Agile and Continuous delivery has a risk of failure.
+Introducing automation testing into Agile and Continuous delivery has a risk of failure.
 This is because the test object changes with time as the object is improvised by the developers in every Sprint.
 Test automation that undergo constant changes would eventually require high maintenance.

 So, an obvious question arises, “How do you create a sustainable automated testing architecture for Agile and Continuous Delivery?”